daviemakz/mysql-connection-pool-manager/README.md

 # Summary

 This module allows for intelligent management &amp; load balancing of mySQL connection pools.
 It is written in JavaScript, does not require compiling, and is MIT licensed.
 Its designed to be used by persistent and self-terminating processes.

-# Description

-Using the standard `mysql.createPool()`, connections are lazily created by the pool.
-If you configure the pool to allow up to 100 connections, but only ever use 5 simultaneously, only 5 connections will be made.
-However if you configure it for 500 connections and use all 500 they will **remain open** for the durations of the process, even if they are idle!

-This means if your MySQL Server `max_connections` is 510 your system will only have **10** mySQL connections available until your MySQL Server closes them (depends on what you have set your `wait_timeout` to) or your application closes!
-The only way to free them up is to manually close the connections via the pool instance or close the pool.

-This module was created to fix this issue and **automatically** scale the number of connections dependant on the load.
-Inactive connections are closed and idle connection pools are eventually closed if there has not been any activity.

-When a new query comes in, the pool is automatically initialised if its been closed and remains so as long as its in use.
-All this happens under the hood so they is no need to do anything but perform queries as you would normally.
-There is also no need to invest too heavily into flow control as this is taken care of by the module.

 # Installation